-EBU24140 Front brake pads
+Front brake pads

-Each brake pad is provided with a wear indicator, which allows you to check the brake pad wear without having to disassemble the brake.
-To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.
+Each brake pad is provided with wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
+To check the brake pad wear, check the wear indicator grooves.
+If a brake pad has worn to the point that the wear indicator grooves have almost disappeared, have a Yamaha dealer replace the brake pads as a set.

-1. Wear indicator
+1. Wear indicator groove